openjournals/blog.joss.theoj.org/_posts/2019-08-20-call-for-editors.md

 Firstly, we especially welcome applications from prospective editors who will contribute to the diversity (ethnic, gender, and geographical) of our board.

+We're especially interested in growing our editorial team in the following subject areas although all are welcome to apply:

+- Applied math
+- Bioinformatics
+- Computational chemistry
+- Ecology
+- Geoscience/earth sciences
+- Material science
+- R/stats

 ✨✨✨ If you're interested in applying please fill in this [short form](https://forms.gle/RtqeU7z9tq8LaiEz9) by 4th September 2019. ✨✨✨

 ### Selection process